bergesinstitute/graf-method/book-3-unit-8.md

-# Pronombres de objeto directo (tercera persona)
+# Pronombres de objeto directo de tercera persona (direct object third-person pronouns)

-¿Qué es un objeto directo?

-Es una persona o cosa que recibe la acción del verbo.
+Un objeto directo es una persona o cosa que recibe la acción del verbo.
 Muchos verbos no pueden tener objeto: *nadar, trabajar...* (you can't swim or work something or someone).
 Pero muchos verbos normalmente tienen objeto: *comprar, cocinar, mirar,* etc.

+> In English: A direct object is a person or thing that receives the action of the verb.
+Many verbs cannot have an object: *swim, work...* (you can't swim or work something or someone).
+But many verbs usually have an object: *buy, cook, watch,* etc.

 *Yo compro una casa.*